kenweechin/BREW-RIGHT/README.md

 ![Responsive Mockup](wireframes/mockup.png)

 * Imagery
-    * The background image on the home page is using the image full of coffee beans with a stirrer.
+    * The background image on the home page is using the image with contents of coffee ground powder, coffee beans, coffee cups and poltafilter .
 This is to demonstrate the main purpose of the website, which act as a representative element of the website is focusing on.
 This is to attract user's attention and yield a trust emotion toward the quality of the beans that the website is offering to the user.
     * The product images on the home page are the exact coffee brewing types.
 Hence, the user would have an idea of the coffee brewing mechanism that they are going to order.
 Each of the products' images have the name labelled thus the user will get to know the types of the brewing coffee.
     * The background on the contact page is using a white tone image with a cup of coffee placing on a table.
 The purpose of this is to create a relaxing ambience for the user.
     * The landing page image on the how to order page is using a significant ORDER sign board to show the purpose of the page to the user.